DanielEiny/Classification-Feedback-Loop-PoC/README.md

 Brifely...

-To get an overview of what we've done, read our [Project paper](ProjectPaper.ipynb)!
+To get an overview of what we've done, read our [project paper](ProjectPaper.ipynb)!

 For a more detailed description of each step, see [Notebooks](Notebooks/README.rm).